weaddquality/java-addq-notifysales/README.md

 ```

 ### for new deploys
+To deploy a completely new service with another name.
 ```
 >heroku plugins:install heroku-cli-deploy
 >heroku create --no-remote    ange usr/psw -> auto name
 ```
 ### stop temporary
+To make the service go to sleep it can be scaled down to 0 dynos.
+It is also possible to block REST access by setting the maintenance to on.
 ```
 >heroku maintenance:on --app rocky-anchorage-42328
 >heroku ps:scale web=0 --app rocky-anchorage-42328